dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-10-09

-- Played badmington at Lions' club
+- Played badminton at Lions' club

 ## 2021-10-10

-- Campped at Algonquin Rock's Lake Campground
+- Camped at Algonquin Rock's Lake Campground
 - Hiked at the Booth's Rock trail

 ## 2021-10-11